Get Your Director Accounts SetUp Right from Day 1.

 What You Need Before You Start

-Individual email address and phone number (not shared)
+Personal email and phone number (not shared with anyone)

-ABN or ACN of the company (or registration in progress)
+ABN or ACN (if the company is already registered)

-Mentor Tip: Use a separate email and phone number for your director profile — it makes account management easier and reduces risk if you step down later.
+Mentor Tip: Use a dedicated email and phone number for your director profile.
+It prevents issues later if you step down, change roles, or bring in additional directors.

 How to Set Up Director Accounts in Australia: